-The Mongol Derby is the longest, toughest horse race in the world.
+The Mongol Derby is the longest and toughest horse race in the world.
 The 1000km course recreates Chinggis Khaan's legendary empire-busting postal system, with riders changing horse every 40km, and living with herders or camping under the stars.

 Each year around 30 professional, semi-professional and enthusiastic amateur riders compete against each other for the derby crown.
 To stand a chance of finishing riders must balance survival skills and horsemanship and to stand a chance of winning an extra level of determination and no small amount of luck is required.